-Use the method fail_test to add monitor failures to your tests in the background, e.g.
+Use the method fail\test to add monitor failures to your tests in the background, e.g.

-'''

-self.fail_test(test, "Reached 100% CPU usage")
+self.fail\test(test, "Reached 100% CPU usage")

-'''

-Note that when using TestBlocks and TestFlows, you might want to limit your monitor events to only be applied on main tests and not sub-components (run_monitor already behaves that way by default).
+Note that when using TestBlocks and TestFlows, you might want to limit your monitor events to only be applied on main tests and not sub-components (run\monitor already behaves that way by default).
 For your convenience, you can use the following decorators on the overridden event methods to limit their activity:

-''' rotest.core.result.monitor.monitor.skip_if_case (func) Avoid running the decorated method if the test is a TestCase.
+''' rotest.core.result.monitor.monitor.skip_if_case (func) Avoid running the decorated method if the test is a TestCase. '''

-rotest.core.result.monitor.monitor.skip_if_flow (func) Avoid running the decorated method if the test is a TestFlow.

-rotest.core.result.monitor.monitor.skip_if_block (func) Avoid running the decorated method if the test is a TestBlock.

-rotest.core.result.monitor.monitor.skip_if_not_main (func) Avoid running the method if the test is a TestBlock or sub-flow.
+- rotest.core.result.monitor.monitor.skip\if\flow(func) Avoid running the decorated method if the test is a TestFlow. - rotest.core.result.monitor.monitor.skip\if\block(func) Avoid running the decorated method if the test is a TestBlock. - rotest.core.result.monitor.monitor.skip\if\not\main(func) Avoid running the method if the test is a TestBlock or sub-flow.

-rotest.core.result.monitor.monitor.require_attr(resource_type) Avoid running the decorated method if the test lacks an attribute. '''

-Parameters resource_type (str) - name of the attribute to search.
+Parameters resource\type (str) - name of the attribute to search.